dqops/dqo/docs/integrations/azure-data-factory/index.md

 To achieve this you need to base on the returned JSON from DQOps.

 The example first calls the DQOps to fetch the status of your data.
 Then the status is verified.
 If it succeeded the data is copied.
-Otherwise the pipeline is marked as failed returning the code of the issue.
+Otherwise, the pipeline is marked as failed returning the code of the issue.

 // screen: run-checks-pipeline.png